DA0-DA0/pfpk/README.md

 It also returns a map of chain ID to public key and address for that chain based on the preferred public key.
 See the explanation at the top for more details.

+If `uuid` is null, this means the profile has not yet been created by the specified public key (i.e. no name, image, or chains have been set).
+This is the default response returned for all profiles that do not yet exist.
+Once a profile is created, `uuid` is set and will remain constant even if public keys attached to it change, allowing a profile to be referenced by external services.
+This is useful for authorizing and associating data with a specific profile instead of just a single public key, allowing for authorized persistent data storage and other usecases.

 ### `POST /`